 What’s the best bread for French toast?

-In reality, you can use almost any leftover breads or baking you have to make French toast!
+In reality, you can use almost any leftover bread or baking you have to make French toast!

-Brioche, or Brioche buns, leftover croissants, donuts, pancakes, cinnamon raisin bread would all be amazing, and I’m all for using up leftover bits before they’ve gone bad.
+Brioche, or Brioche buns, leftover croissants, donuts, pancakes, challah bread, sourdough bread, and cinnamon raisin bread would all be amazing, and I’m all for using up leftover bits before they’ve gone bad.

 French Toast Casserole